-How Much Does The Age Of Your Domain Matter?
+How Much Does the Age of Your Domain Matter?

 Domain Ranking Factors

-Why Is Google So Picky?
+Why is Google So Picky?

-So Should I Not Attempt To SEO a New Domain?
+So, Should I Not Attempt to SEO a New Domain?

 As an SEO Company, we are always asked for some sort of guarantee on SERPS (Search Engine Results Page) results.
 Truth is, no one can “guarantee” search rankings.
-SEO Guru’s can however, use Google’s best practices, some tips and tricks and a lot of hard work to get you ranking well.
+SEO Gurus can, however, use Google’s best practices, some tips and tricks, and a lot of hard work to get you ranking well.
 How easy it is to rank your specific website varies on a variety of factors.

-Level of competition for your keywords
+Level of competition for your keywords.

-Quality metrics of your existing domain
+Quality metrics of your existing domain.

-Age of your existing domain
+Age of your existing domain.

-Back-links pointing back to your existing website
+Backlinks pointing back to your existing website.

-Quality, layout, design and copy of your existing website
+Quality, layout, design, and copy of your existing website.

 Overcoming a Brand New Domain

-Buying An Existing Domain?
+Buying an Existing Domain?

 Conclusion on Domain Age

 Having a domain with some age on it is a very powerful thing.
-If you have owned a domain for a long time…DO NOT LOSE IT!
+If you have owned a domain for a long time, DO NOT LOSE IT!
 It has substantial value.
-If you are starting a new website and are purchasing a brand new domain, simply understand that the ranking of that site will take more work and more time.
-Look at your options…see if purchasing an existing domain fits your needs.
+If you’re starting a new website and are purchasing a brand new domain, simply understand that the ranking of that site will take more work and more time.
+Look at your options to see if purchasing an existing domain fits your needs.
 Look at the level of competition for your keywords and the age of the domains that rank well.
 Understanding what your options are and what routes you can take is the key.
-Hopefully we have helped a little bit with that.
+Hopefully, we have helped a little bit with that.